-The new NYU Tandon School of Engineering MakerSpace is a collaborative workspace and lab that provides even greater opportunities for students and faculty to engage in innovative and entrepreneurial activities.
-As a Graduate Researcher I work closely with Professor Anne-Laure Fayard of the Department of Technology, Management and Innovation to investigate the sociotechnical systems in the space and present research insights and recommendations to NYU stakeholders.
+The NYU Tandon School of Engineering MakerSpace is a collaborative workspace and lab that encourages students and faculty to engage in innovative and entrepreneurial activities.
+As a Research Assistant I worked with Professor Anne-Laure Fayard on qualitative research and Victoria Bill, the MakerSpace manager and quantitative researcher, on understanding user needs and optimizing the new space.

 I conducted observations and in situ interviews in the MakerSpace and comparative maker spaces on campus.
 A total of twenty-one open-ended interviews were conducted.
 At the beginning of the project, stakeholder interviews were conducted with participants in the design of the MakerSpace: three with members of the administration, three faculty members, and three students (N=9).
 Additional interviews with students were conducted (N=12).